Le Marche Umbria And Le Marche, Italy Travel Guide

 Choose locations near parks or hiking trails if outdoor activities are a priority.

-Many agriturismi offer cooking classes or tastings.
+Many agriturismi offer culinary classes or tastings.
 Plan your stay around these.

-For access to historical sites, museums, and dining, stay in the historic district areas of Urbino, Ascoli Piceno, or Ancona.
+For access to historical sites, museums, and dining, stay in the historical quarter areas of Urbino, Ascoli Piceno, or Ancona.

 Ancona is a main transport hub, helpful for exploring by rail or road.

-Choose a stay with views over historic rooftops or piazzas for memorable scenes.
+Choose a period of stay with views over historic rooftops or piazzas for memorable scenes.

-Many historical centers are pedestrian-friendly, making exploration on foot enjoyable.
+Many historical centers are for walking-friendly, making seeing the sights on foot enjoyable.

 Staying directly in popular city centers or on the coast can cost more.
 Rural areas or smaller towns often are a better deal.